kjolley/BIGSdb_documentation/curator_guide.rst

 Enter a short description for the project.
 This is used in drop-down list boxes within the query interfaces, so make sure it is not too long.

 You can also enter a full description.
-If this is added, the project description is displayed at the top of an isolate information page.
+If this is added, the project description can displayed at the top of an isolate information page (but see 'isolate_display' flag below).
 The full description can include HTML formatting, including image links.

+.. versionadded:: 1.10.0
+   There are additionally two flags that affect how projects are listed:

+   * isolate_display - Setting this is required for the project and its description to be listed at the top of an isolate record (default: false).

+   * list - Setting this is required for the project to be listed in a page of projects linked from the main contents page.

 Click 'Submit'.